 Finding Your Bus

 We arrived into the main bus station by bus from Sofia.
 The bus station that the long distance buses stop at is also the main bus station for the local buses.
-This means at least you don’t have to go far to get your bus.
-The only problem is that some buses drive into the bus station, some others go straight past on the road.
+This means at least you don’t have to go far if you arrive into Skopje by long distance bus to get your local bus.
+The only problem is that some buses drive into the bus station, some others go straight past and stop on the road.
 I don’t have any suggestions for finding which your bus does, except going out to the road and watching the sign to see if your bus number comes up.
 There is actually a sign near one of the doors saying the bus numbers on the road, but there are a few doors and it’s not very obvious.
 We only noticed it on our third visit.

 Most of the main bus stops in or near the city centre will have an electronic board that will show which buses are due to arrive at that stop next.
 If you know which bus number you need to get, this will help you to find where it stops.